the-winner-is-a-tryhard/power-rankings-markdown-cli/README.md

 ## Configuration

 The league-specific details exist in various JavaScript configuration files to maximize reusability.
-While the CLI is tightly-coupled with Gatsby, there's still much than can be reconfigured for other leagues.
+While the CLI is tightly-coupled with Gatsby, there's still much that can be reconfigured for other leagues.

 ### `/lib/config/gatsby.js`